 Travel Friendly

-Built for portability: it folds tiny, weighs about 9 1/2 pounds and has an attached carry handle so you can stash it in overhead bins or tuck it into tight trunks.
+Built for portability.
+It folds tiny, weighs about 9 1/2 pounds and has an attached carry handle so you can stash it in overhead bins or tuck it into tight trunks.
 The quick two-step fold and compact footprint make airport transfers, trains and urban sightseeing much less of a hassle.

 Child Friendly